-- 12. The number of dummy clocks for QPI Fast Read, QPI Fast Read Quad I/O & QPI Burst Read with Wrap is controlled by read parameter P7 - P4. - 13.
+- 12. The number of dummy clocks for QPI Fast Read, QPI Fast Read Quad I/O, & QPI Burst Read with Wrap is controlled by read parameter P6 P4.
+The number of dummy clocks for SPI/QPI DTR Fast Read Quad I/O (EDh), QPI DTR Fast Read (0Dh), and DTR Burst Read with Wrap (0Eh) in QPI mode instructions is also controlled by the Read Parameter P6 P4. - 13.
 The wrap around length for QPI Burst Read with Wrap is controlled by read parameter P3 P0. - 14.
-The first dummy is M7-M0 should be set to FFh/Fxh; once read command bypass mode is not used

-15. The four die stack operation is detailed on Four Die Stack Operations Application Note.
+The first dummy is M7-M0 should be set to FFh/Fxh. - 15.
+The four die stack operation is detailed on Four Die Stack Operations Application Note.